 Do you know what is your child capable of doing?

-An IEP’s Present Levels of Performance statement is the “CAN DO” section of your child’s IEP.
+Your Child’s Present Level of Performance statement is the “CAN DO” section of your child’s IEP.

 By reading this section, you will learn:

-- What information should be included in your child’s Present Levels of Performance (PLOP) statement?
+- What information should be included in your child’s Present Level of Performance (PLOP) statement?

 - What are the 3 types of data that should be included in your child’s PLOP statement?

-- How do you construct an objective, positive Present Levels of Performance statement for your child?
+- How do you construct an objective, positive Present Level of Performance statement for your child?

-- Four steps to writing an objective, positive Present Levels of Performance statement for your child.
+- Four steps to writing an objective, positive Present Level of Performance statement for your child.

 What does a PLOP statement say?